-Most car accident cases are settled with the insurance company or through settlement negotiations.
+Most car accident cases are settled with the insurance company or through settlement negotiations with the personal injury adjuster.
 That's because settlement often saves you and the other side more time and money than taking your claim to trial.

 Before Filing a Lawsuit

 It may be necessary to take a car accident case to court if there are ongoing disputes between the parties or if the insurance company fails to respond to your demand letter.
 However, most insurance companies and attorneys will have a general idea of how much the case is worth.

 Through informal negotiations, both parties can come to an agreement about how to settle the case.
 Also, going to court can lead to expensive attorney fees and court costs.
 Therefore, it's important to balance the pros and cons before taking a case to court.